 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Kiptopeke's trails.

-Unguarded beach swimming on Chesapeake Bay.
-Kiptopeke’s northern beach fronts nearly half a mile on the Chesapeake Bay and features a beach and swimming area from Memorial Day to Labor Day.
-Pets, fishing, jet skis, canoes, kayaks and other boats are not allowed on the northern swimming beach.
-There is no additional charge for using the swim beach, but swimming cannot be guaranteed should circumstances beyond the park's control require prohibiting it.
+There are two unguarded beaches on the Chesapeake Bay.
+Kiptopeke’s northern swim beach is nearly half a mile long and open from Memorial Day to Labor Day.
+Pets, fishing, jet skis, canoes, kayaks and other boats are not allowed there.
+There is no additional charge for using the beaches, but swimming cannot be guaranteed should circumstances beyond the park's control require prohibiting it.
 The south beach is open to swimming, fishing, crabbing, boating and pets kept on a leash no longer than 6 feet.

 Fishing: The concrete ships located off the park’s waterfront offer some of Virginia’s finest fishing.
 For the land-lover, a large fishing pier with picnic tables and lights to attract fish is available.
 No fishing license is required from the pier, but a valid Virginia saltwater fishing license is required for fishing from the shore.
 Those pier fishing who are over 16 and do not have a Virginia saltwater fishing license must, however, register with the free Virginia Fisherman Indentification Program.
 Pier fees apply (adults, $3/day; children, $1/day).
-The southern beach is great for beachcombing and surf fishing, but a Virginia saltwater fishing license or Maryland license with a valid Virginia FIP number is required. required and beachcombing.
+The south beach is great for beachcombing and surf fishing, but a Virginia saltwater fishing license or Maryland license with a valid Virginia FIP number is required. required and beachcombing.
 Boat Launch: Motorboats are allowed.
 The ramp has 4.5-foot mean low water.
 Parking limited to 70 boat trailers.
 Because parking is limited, campers who wish to park their trailer at the boat launch area must pay $3.
 There's no charge for boat launching for camping guests who park trailers at their campsite.
 Kayaks must be launched from only the south beach or the park's designated kayak launch, not from the boat ramp or north swim beach.
 Solo kayaks, tandem kayaks and paddleboards may be rented at the camp store.
 Click here for park fees.
 Purchase an annual boat launch passport by calling 1-800-933-PARK.

 The south beach is open to swimming, pets, fishing, crabbing and boating.
 A valid Virginia or Maryland saltwater license is required and anglers must register with Virginia Department of Marine Resources' Fisherman Identification Program.